 - 1. Go to Settings. - 2.
-Touch Network & internet. - 3.
 Touch Wi-Fi to open the Wi-Fi screen.
-The device searches for WLANs in the area and lists them. - 4.
-Scroll through the list and select the desired WLAN network. - 5.
+The device searches for WLANs in the area and lists them. - 3.
+Scroll through the list and select the desired WLAN network. - 4.
 For open networks, touch profile once or press and hold and then select Connect or for secure networks enter the required password or other credentials then touch Connect.
-See the system administrator for more information. - The device obtains a network address and other required information from the network using the dynamic host configuration protocol (DHCP) protocol.
-To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 103. - 6.
-In the Wi-Fi setting field, Connected appears indicating that the device is connected to the WLAN.
+See the system administrator for more information.

+The device obtains a network address and other required information from the network using the dynamic host configuration protocol (DHCP) protocol.
+To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 45.

+5. In the Wi-Fi setting field, Connected appears indicating that the device is connected to the WLAN.